Bedding

 Comforter: 86 by 86 inches

-Queen mattresses are the smallest mattress we recommend for two adult sleepers to use comfortably.
-Queen size beds are also an excellent option for single sleepers who want lots of space to themselves.
+Queen mattresses are the smallest mattresses we recommend for two adult sleepers to use comfortably.
+These beds are also an excellent option for single sleepers who want lots of space to themselves.

 Mattress: 60 by 80 inches